 Complete the Articles of Incorporation

-In addition the the name of the corporation, whether or not the corporation is closed, and share information, the following items are require to be included on the Articles of Incorporation:
+In addition to the name of the corporation, whether or not the corporation is closed, and share information, the following items are required to be included on the Articles of Incorporation:

 - The name and address of its registered agent